Code quality metrics: How to evaluate and improve your code

 Qualitative code quality

-Qualitative measures cannot be expressed in numbers, but are equally significant in assessing code.
-Consider the importance of adherence to coding standards, using meaningful names for objects, or establishing a maximum line width across a codebase (the line width is a number, but its effect on code quality is not).
+You cannot express qualitative measures in numbers, but they are an important way to assess code.
+Consider the importance of following coding standards, like using descriptive names for objects or setting a maximum line width for code readability.
 Together, these practices can form the foundation of excellent code.

 One vital way to enhance code quality and maintain open discussion about subjective quality metrics is to perform regular code reviews.
 In this process, coworkers can rate the overall quality of one another’s code.